infiniflow/infinity/docs/references/pysdk_api_reference.md

       - `"plain"`: (Default) Plain encoding.
       - `"lvq"`: Locally-adaptive vector quantization.
 Works with float vector element only.
   - Parameter settings for an IVF index:
-    - `"metric"` *Required* - The distance metric to use in similarity search.
+    - `"metric"` *Required* - The distance metric to use in a similarity search.
       - `"ip"`: Inner product.
       - `"l2"`: Euclidean distance.
       - `"cosine"`: Cosine similarity.